 - Unnamed driver excess.
-If you choose the named driver option, this $2,500 excess applies when you claim for an accident that occurred when your car was being driven by someone who is not listed as a named driver.
+If you choose the Named Driver option, this $2,500 excess applies when you claim for an accident that occurred when your car was being driven by someone who is not listed as a Named Driver on the policy schedule.

 How can I save on my policy?

 - Choose a higher excess.
-By adjusting your excess to a higher level, you will be rewarded with a lower premium.
+By adjusting your excess to a higher amount, you will be rewarded with a lower premium.

 - Buy online.
-You can save up to 10% when you purchase your Westpac comprehensive Car Insurance policy online.
+Eligible safe drivers can save up to 15% in the first year when buying a new comprehensive car insurance policy online.

 - Cover named drivers only.
-You can also lower the cost of cover if you only purchase cover for drivers listed in your policy.
+You can also lower the cost of cover if you select the Named Driver option and name your drivers on the policy.

 Making a Claim